 (local access only -- from off-campus use Oracle's copy: Documentation

 - A Style Guide for Java Programming.

 - About Linux -- Local information about using Linux at HWS.

-where you can download a Java programming system for Windows.
-You are not required to have Java on your own computer,
+where you can download a Java programming system for Windows, if you want to be able to compile Java programs on

 (For Mac OS 10.6 or earlier, Java is already be on your computer.
-For Mac OS 10.7 or 10.8, you will be offered the choice to install
+For Mac OS 10.7 or higher, you will be offered the choice to install

-your regular software installer, but it is also avaliable on the download site.)
+your regular software installer, but it is also avaliable on the Oracle download site.)

 - Download Site for Eclipse, which we will use for programming later in the course.

 Grab the "Eclipse IDE for Java Developers" if you want to use it on your own computer.

 You should begin reading the textbook, which is available